 Please note, however, that housing providers cannot engage in discriminatory eviction.
 That is, evicting a tenant on the sole basis of belonging to a certain class, which goes against fair housing regulations.
 The following are two examples of what a discriminatory eviction looks like:

-• You rent to a Jewish tenant and, during Hanukkah, they put a menorah in their window.
+You rent to a Jewish tenant and, during Hanukkah, they put a menorah in their window.
 You file for their eviction because you think that the menorah might discourage Christians from renting the home.
-Just like familial status, religion is a protected class when it comes to Fair Housing law
+Just like familial status and national origin, religion is a protected class when it comes to Fair Housing law

 Bottom Line